giry-dev/mangrove-docs/docs/general/web-app/trade/common-issues-resolution.md

 </summary>
 It might be the case that the amount of gas or slippage you selected is too low.
 We encourage you to tweak those values and find out what works best.

-We would love to hear your [feedback](./how-to-give-feedback.md) as well.

 </details>